bianavic/java-exchange-rate/README.md

 4941.7
 ```

-## swagger documentation
+## Swagger Documentation
-while running this application, you can test and visualize at:
+when running this application, you can test and visualize at:
 [Documentação do Swagger](http://localhost:8282/swagger-ui/index.html)